A new method to retrieve the star formation history from white dwarf luminosity functions -- an application to the Gaia catalogue of nearby stars: Methods to Retrieve Star Formation History from a WD population

 \subsection{Direct binning of age estimated from individual stars}

-\citet[][hereafter, T14]{2014ApJ...791...92T} reported the SFH using a spectroscopic sample of WDs complete to 40\,pc.
+\citet[][hereafter, T14]{2014ApJ...791...92T} reported the SFH using a spectroscopic sample of WDs complete to 20\,pc.
 They found two peaks of star formation at around a look-back time of $\approx4.5$\,Gyr and at $\approx8.5$\,Gyr. \citet{2019ApJ...878L..11I} uses accurate parallactic measurements in \textit{Gaia} to study massive white dwarfs in the solar neighbourhood as reported in \citet{2019Natur.565..202T} to study the effect of crystallization.
-They found two peaks in the SFH from these massive WDs within the 100\,pc distance from us, one at $\approx2.5$\,Gyr and one at $\approx7$\,Gyr. \citet[][hereafter, C23]{2023MNRAS.522.1643C} found a constant star formation history from a lookback time of 0 to 10\,Gyr.
+They found two peaks in the SFH from these massive WDs within 100\,pc, one at $\approx2.5$\,Gyr and one at $\approx7$\,Gyr.
 This approach relies on the estimation of the age of each individual star, so it is only applicable to a relatively small sample with highly accurate parallactic measurements because of the mass-radius degeneracy in the solution.